 Imagine that a man is with a woman and he wants to have sex with her (or feels he should try to have sex with her, so that he can avoid the stigma of being sexually inexperienced).
 He does not attempt to discuss their sexual desires; instead, he tries to interpret her behaviors.
 She is wearing tight jeans and a low-cut blouse, and she is willing to go to his apartment to listen to records.
 He interprets this behavior to mean that he is interested in sex.
 He begins to make advances.
 She says no. He assumes that she is merely offering token resistance to sex so as not to appear promiscuous – and, even if she does not mean to, why was she “leading him on” with her “suggestive” clothing and behavior?
 He thinks of jokes he has heard about unmasculine men who stop their advances after being told no, he thinks of movies in which the woman first resists the man’s advances but soon becomes overwhelmed with desire, and he thinks of his male friends who all have sexual stories to tell.
 He has sex with her in spite of her protests.

 What’s horrible about this is that women are blamed for men’s abuse.
-It is a woman’s fault she was raped, abused, assaulted, etc. because she was being “too flirty,” because she was “leading him on,” because she “smiled at him” in a “certain way,” because her clothing was “too provocative” or “suggestive,” because “she was asking for it.”
-Victim-blaming only serves to normalize and continue heteropatriarchy and misogyny.
-Of course there is more to comment on this subject, but for the purpose of this post, I thought it would interesting to hear what others think.
-I think the Sufi story below could lead to an important discussion.
+It is a woman’s fault she was raped, abused, assaulted, etc. because she was being “too flirty,” because she was “leading him on,” because she “smiled at him,” because her clothing was “too provocative” or “suggestive,” because “she was asking for it.”
+Victim-blaming only serves to normalize and reinforce heteropatriarchy and misogyny.
+Of course, there is more to comment on this subject and much has been written on it.
+I think the Sufi story below challenges the heterosexual male fantasy as discussed above.

 The Dervish and the Princess